Peyman-Borhani/Work-Plan/README.md

 #### *To sum up above points a new business under an independent team can achieve better & faster results if the members have great ideas, some experience and experties.*

 ## Requirements
-▪ Few Personal skills shuch as: Talent & Idea, Social Charisma, management lead, motivater, Science/tech.
+▪ Few personal skills shuch as: Talent & Idea, Social Charisma, management lead, motivater, Science/tech.
 ▪ Must have/find talented team members.
 (A team needs: technical Lead, developer,designer, marketing, fund raiser...)
-▪ Networking ( Social networks/groups, Linkedin, Git Hub, University Hub, friends, class mates, work mates...).
+▪ Networking for users and business => (Social networks/groups, friends, work-mates, Linkedin, Git Hub, Uni groups).
 ###### (You must have few of these points.
-If not prepare some.
-Yes you can...)
+If not prepare.
+Marketing and ads comes at later stage into Business Networking )

 ## Startup Sectors
 - New Amazing/Useful Idea.